Clifford Kolmogorov-Arnold Networks: Conclusion

 \section{Conclusion}

 We have shown that our \ac{cliffkan} achieves similar performance on complex-valued datasets compared to \ac{cvkan} as a baseline.
-Additionally, we have demonstrated that \ac{cliffkan} can also be successfully applied in higher dimensions for function fitting tasks.
+Additionally, we have demonstrated that \ac{cliffkan} can also be successfully applied in higher dimensions for function-fitting tasks.

-Furthermore, we have shown that our introduced \emph{Sobol grid} can be used to mitigate the curse of dimensionality for higher dimensional Clifford algebras, where a conventional full uniform grid approach would require an exponential number of parameters.
+Furthermore, we have shown that our introduced \emph{Sobol grid} can be used to mitigate the curse of dimensionality for higher-dimensional Clifford Algebras, where a conventional full uniform grid approach would require an exponential number of parameters.
 Surprisingly, there are cases where the limited number of parameters in a relatively small \emph{Sobol grid} actually benefit the model's performance and lead to better results than the full grid.

-Further research could be dedicated in the direction of learnable \ac{rbf} shape and alternative residual activation functions than \ac{silu} with improved learning rate, similarly to \cite{che2026improved} for \ac{cvkan}.
+Further research could be dedicated towards learnable \ac{rbf} shape and alternative residual activation functions other than \ac{silu} with improved learning rate, similarly to \cite{che2026improved} for \ac{cvkan}.
 Additionally, future work could focus on improving the stability of \acp{kan} and \ac{cvkan} and \ac{cliffkan} in particular, making them even less dependent on good initializations and more robust across different runs.